AshleyLab/scotch/README.md

 ### `prepare-region-features`
 ##### Required args
 * `--beds_dir`
-* `--all_rfs_dir`: path to directory with all region features, probably location where `https://github.com/AshleyLab/scotch-data` was cloned
+* `--all_rfs_dir`: path to directory with all region features, probably location where `https://github.com/AshleyLab/scotch-data-grch37` or `https://github.com/AshleyLab/scotch-data-grch38` was cloned
 * `--output_trim_rfs_dir`: path to directory where should output trimmed region features; can be an empty directory

 Scotch's model relies on eight *region features* that describe the reference genome.
 For convenience, we've computed them across the entire GRCh37 reference genome and made them available in another [repository](https://github.com/AshleyLab/scotch-data).
 Run this command with the bed files that describe your regions of interest to obtain the corresponding region features.